-An automatic refund may result in an amount that you want to remain on the account being refunded.
+An automatic refund may result in an amount that you want to remain on the tax account being refunded.
 If you want to let the money remain in your tax account to cover future taxes and contributions you can ask for a block on payment.
 See the examples on the next page.

-As a private individual, you need normally request a block on payments only if you have made a payment during the income year that relates to next year's final tax and the in-payment is made before you have received the final tax statement for the year.
+As a private individual, you need normally request a block on payments only if you have made a payment during the fiscal year that relates to next year's final tax and the in-payment is made before you have received the final tax statement for the year.

 Companies that usually get VAT back may receive an unwanted refund.
-This may for example occur if an inpayment is recorded in the tax account before a corresponding amount as shown in the VAT and PAYE returns or an "F" tax charge has been recorded.
+This may for example occur if an in-payment is recorded in the tax account before a corresponding amount as shown in the PAYE return or an "F" tax charge has been recorded.

 If you have requested a block on payments the money will remain in the tax account and will not be refunded to you.
-A surplus that remains in your tax account may be
+A surplus that remains in your tax account may be used to cover unpaid taxes and contributions.
+You cannot guide the amount you block towards a specific tax or contribution.